 Rose holds an M.M. in orchestral performance from Roosevelt University and a B.F.A. in music performance from Carnegie Mellon University and studied additionally at the Academy of Music and Drama in Gothenburg, Sweden and at the University of Alaska Fairbanks.
 He is a 2017 Marta Sanchez Dalcroze Training Center Certificate candidate and a credentialed K-12 music educator.

 Rose has served as an Associate Editor for the Dalcroze Society of America, and promotes Dalcroze Education in the United States.
 When he is not writing or performing, he can be found in the classroom, and has been blessed to teach students from kindergarten through university age.
 He proudly worked as a Teaching Artist for the New York non-profit Empire State Youth Orchestra.
 A passionate trail runner, Chris resides in Bennington.
-Rose is a composition fellow at Bennington for the 2019-2020 academic year.
+Rose is a piano instructor and composition fellow at Bennington for the 2019-2020 and 2020-2021 academic years.